mesosphere-backup/dcos-vagrant/README.md

 Additional advanced configuration may be possible by modifying the Vagrantfile directly, but is not encouraged because the internal APIs may change at any time.

-# Appendix: VirtualBox Guest Additions

-Ideally, the vagrant box image used by dcos-vagrant includes VirtualBox Guest Additions compatible with the latest versions of VirtualBox.
-It should "just work".

-However, if they are out of date or incompatible with your installed version of VirtualBox you may want to install the [VBGuest Vagrant Plugin](https://github.com/dotless-de/vagrant-vbguest) to automatically install VirtualBox Guest Additions appropriate to your local VirtualBox version on each new VM after it is created.

 ## Install